tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Room Editing Mode
 -----------

 |UI_lock| "Room Editing Mode" allows for rooms to be added, removed, and renamed.
-It also allows for window panes to be added, removed, or rearranged.
+It also allows for panels to be added, removed, or rearranged.
 To enter or exit "Room Editing Mode", click on the lock icon on the top right of the workspace.

 .. tip:: **How to identify "Room Editing Mode":**

-    When "Room Editing Mode" is unlocked, all of the windows have a visible header.
+    When "Room Editing Mode" is unlocked, all of the panels have a visible header.

 .. _using_rooms: